 If you want to discuss your situation with your divorce and see if we can help you save time, reduce stress, and get out of this situation fast…

-DISCLAIMER: Patrick C. Wilkinson is a real estate professional and is a licensed real estate broker in Virginia with The Real Estate Group.
-He is not, and we are not, attorneys, accountants, appraisers, CPA’s, financial advisors, psychiatrists, psychologists, social workers, or doctors.
+DISCLAIMER: Patrick C. Wilkinson is a real estate professional and is a licensed real estate broker in Virginia with The Real Estate Group, and Class A Contractor with Cross Properties, Inc. He is not, and we are not, attorneys, accountants, appraisers, CPA’s, financial advisors, psychiatrists, psychologists, social workers, or doctors.
 We suggest hiring competent professionals for any legal, financial, or medical advice.